Chapel of the Snows: Operations and structure

 The chapel is the southernmost dedicated religious building in the world and has regular Catholic and Protestant services.
-During the Austral Summer from September to March, the chapel is staffed by rotational chaplains.
+From September to March—the austral summer—the chapel is staffed by rotational chaplains.
 Historically, the Diocese of Christchurch supplied Roman Catholic priests and the U.S. Air National Guard had provided Protestant chaplains.
-As of 2015, chaplains are now entirely military personnel from both the Air National Guard and US Navy, each serving for about four to six weeks on rotation.
+As of 2015, chaplains are entirely military personnel from both the Air National Guard and US Navy, each serving for about four to six weeks on rotation.
 The chapel is also host to services and meetings for other faith groups such as Latter Day Saints, Baháʼí, and Buddhism and non-religious groups such as Alcoholics Anonymous.
-These meetings are mostly dependent on lay leadership to be the points of contact and facilitators.
+These meetings are mostly dependent on lay leadership as the points of contact and facilitators.
 The building itself holds about 60 worshippers and contains a small meeting room, a Blessed Sacrament chapel, two clergy offices, a small kitchen, and a restroom.

+The chapel features custom stained glass which depict the Antarctica Continent, the Erebus Chalice (during austral summers only), and memorabilia from the US Navy's historic involvement in Operation Deep Freeze.
+The altar of the Chapel of the Snows is believed to come from St Saviour's Chapel in Lyttelton, New Zealand, where Robert Falcon Scott worshiped prior to embarking on the ill-fated Terra Nova Expedition.